Gone are the days when everyone took cash, but are conventional card machines also phasing out in favour of the latest smart POS terminals?

 Traditional card machines

-A traditional card machine is also referred to as POS (point of sale) terminal, PDQ machine, EMV terminal or EFTPOS (Electronic Funds Transfer at Point Of Sale) machine – many names, same thing.
-It’s still the most common kind of terminal, although it comes in different sizes, shapes and produced by different manufacturers.
+A traditional card machine is also referred to as POS (point of sale) terminal, PDQ (Process Data Quickly) terminal, EFTPOS (Electronic Funds Transfer at Point Of Sale) machine, or simply a credit card terminal – many names, same thing.
+This is still the most common kind of payment terminal, although it comes in different sizes, shapes and produced by different manufacturers.

-This type of card machine is only there to accept payments by chip, contactless or magnetic stripe.
+Its sole purpose is to accept payments by chip, contactless or magnetic stripe.
 The terminal reads the credit or debit card (or mobile phone with the card saved in a digital wallet), then processes it over a secure internet connection.
 It typically finishes off by printing a receipt for the transaction to confirm the payment was successful or that it had failed.

 Traditional payment terminals are popularly called “card machines” because card payments are their sole purpose.